sttoracle/ORACASB/README.md

 From the Action menu, note that we could choose to create a new incident based on this particular Risk Event.

-#### **STEP 3** Auto remediate a security control risk event.
+#### STEP 3: Auto remediate a security control risk event.

+#### STEP 3.1: Verify that the "clickjack" protection is not enabled in Salesforce

-In this step, we'll automatically remediate one of the security control Risk events : .
+In this step, we'll automatically remediate one of the security control risk events : .

 First we'll verify that the "*clickjack*" protection is not enabled in Salesforce:
 With your assigned Salesforce account navigate to *Setup -> Security -> Session Settings* and verify the "*Enable clickjack protection for customer Visualforce pages with standard headers*" checkbox is unchecked.

 ![](images/CASB/sf_clickjack.png)

+#### STEP 3.2: Auto Remediate the Security Control violation

-Select the "*Enable clickjack protection for customer Visualforce pages with standard headers*" incident in the list of incidents and under the Action column select the "*View incident*" dropdown option.
+In the shared CASB , select the "*Enable clickjack protection for customer Visualforce pages with standard headers*" incident in the list of incidents and under the Action column select the "*View incident*" dropdown option.

 ![](images/CASB/securityincident.png)